emaloney/CleanroomLogger/README.md

 If the built-in options don’t fit the bill, you can use the [`FieldBasedLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/FieldBasedLogFormatter.html) to assemble just about any kind of log format possible.
 (And for all other cases not supported by `FieldBasedLogFormatter`, you can supply your own [`LogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogFormatter.html) implementation.)

 Let’s say you wanted a log formatter with the following characteristics: the timestamp in ISO 8601 date format, followed by a tab character, the source file and line number of the call site, followed by the severity as an uppercase string right-justified in a 8-character field, then a colon and a space, and finally the log entry’s payload.
-You could do this by construct a formatter as follows:
+You could do this by constructing a `FieldBasedLogFormatter` as follows:

 ```swift
 FieldBasedLogFormatter(fields: [